Family Information

-A comprehensive list of policies are available through the school office with key policies as published on the school website.
+A comprehensive list of policies and statements are available through the school office with key policies as published on the school website.
 Many of the policies and procedures relating to St Aloysius school are provided by DOBCEL.
-ST Aloysius’ communicates new and revised public policies via the website and school newsletter.
+St Aloysius’ communicates new and revised public policies via the website and school newsletter.
 St Aloysius’ leadership review and approve internal management policies and procedures on a regular basis.

 The Parent Access Module (PAM) provides you with information related to your child including attendance records and student reports.
 You can view and download your child’s school reports.